uniflow-io/uniflow/docs/blog/2019-12-07-so-many-clients/index.md

 The underling concept here is to create a unified paradigm context for multiple distinct and specific clients.

-Moreover, a new dedicated [Client](https://uniflow.io/clients) 🦄 section is now open to list all available clients.
+Moreover, a new dedicated [Library](https://uniflow.io/library) 📖 section is now open to list all available clients 🦄.
 To get more information about client, refer to the [Doc](https://uniflow.io/docs/concepts) 📚.

 All this is now possible at Uniflow 💧 today 🚀.